imintinvestors/imintinvestors.com/content/article/20180319-what-the-market-has-learned.md

 ---
 date: 2018-03-19T09:00:00+02:00
-title: What the Market has Learned.
+title: What the Market has Learned
 author: Simon Mika
 ---